 Hi!
 I’m Zoe.

-I'm also entering my final year as a doctoral candidate in history at Vanderbilt University.
-My dissertation, “Construction Anti-Colonial Cairo”, is about Cairo’s role as a hub for international anti-colonial movements and anti-colonial media production.
-This project grew out of my graduate course work research and what I thought was a simple question about the relationships between activists North and South of the Sahara.
-I explore how the establishment of the Middle East News Agency, a national press in Cairo in 1955, was a vehicle for the UAR to present a counter narrative to the perceived biased coverage from Western press agencies.
+I’m also entering my final year as a doctoral candidate in history at Vanderbilt University .
+My dissertation, “Circulating Anti-Colonial Cairo”, is about Cairo’s role as a hub for international anti-colonial movements and anti-colonial media production.
+I explore how the establishment of the Middle East News Agency in Cairo in 1955 was a vehicle for the UAR to present a counter narrative to the perceived biased coverage from Western press agencies.
 I trace how the discourses and imagery in Cairo print media changed from 1948 and the early revolution to the late 1960s and early 1970s as Egypt transitioned away from the socialism of the Nasserist era.
-Ultimately, I'm trying to show how anti-colonialism was both locally constructed and deeply enmeshed in international debates over the future of decolonization.
+Ultimately, I argue that anti-colonialism was both locally constructed and deeply enmeshed in international debates over the future of decolonization.
 I work primarily in print newspapers and periodicals from Cairo and other Third World capitals, as well diplomatic cables from Western embassies in Cairo and Western newspapers.
 Under the hood of the project, I rely on a web app I built to manage my data, and extract text and images from my archival research.
-I also utilize statistical methods, machine learning, natural language processing and computer vision algorithms to understand how discourses and symbolism in these sources changed over time.
+I also utilize statistical models, machine learning, natural language processing and computer vision algorithms to understand how discourses and symbolism in these sources changed over time.

 Hope you say hi back 👋!

 |January 2019||Presenting at the American Historical Association in Chicago|

 |May 2018||Invited to give a workshop on networks and digital history at Carnegie Mellon University.
 Materials here https://github.com/ZoeLeBlanc/Networks_and_Digital_History|